etianen/py.sh/README.md

 # py.sh

-Shell script to install and manage a standalone Python interpreter and environment.
+Install and manage a standalone Python interpreter and dependencies.

 **Note:** This project makes use of [Anaconda](http://continuum.io/anaconda), a Python distribution by [Continuum Analytics](https://www.continuum.io/).
 It is expected that the [Anaconda End User License Agreement](https://docs.continuum.io/anaconda/eula) is agreed upon.